Crocus pestalozzae

-The base of the filaments of the stamens have small black spots.
+Description

-The common name of Crocus pestalozzae is "Ümraniye Çiğdemi".
-The plant naturally only spreads in Turkey.
-It's seen in the woods, in the bushes and in the meadows.
-It usually prefers the meadows underwater.
-It has been observed in Izmit and Gebze districts.
-Dark spots on the underside of the filaments are a characteristic feature of the species.
+The base of the filaments of the stamens have small black spots. which are a characteristic feature of the species.
 There are 3 to 6 leaves, which are 0.5 to 1.5 mm wide.
 The throat of the perianth is yellow, glabrous or spicate; the section of the perianth is 1.5 to 2.5 cm long and 0.4 to 0.8 cm wide, blunt, or almost pointed, white or purple.
 The filament is 3 to 6 mm long, yellow in color and black at the base, and the head is 6 to 7 mm long and yellow.
 The neck is divided into 3 thin orange branches.
 Blooms in January, February, and March.
 Tuber about 1.5 to 2.5 × 1.2 to 2.5 cm, tuber membranous or thin, brown, divided at base into horizontal tissue rings (divided).
 Leaves 3–6, sinandust, about 10 to 28 cm × 1.0 to 1.5 mm.
 They are vertical, green and have a distinct white midline.
 The leaves consist of two long lateral arms and a rectangular spine in the middle.
 The arms are bent in the direction of the spine.
 The flowers are white, rarely with violet-blue ends.
 Ecology, distribution, and recommended conservation measures: Grows in moist meadows at 700 m elevation.

 Etymology

 The name of the species is named after Crocus, a friend of God Hermes.
 One day the two friends practice disk throwing and Hermes accidentally kills Crocus.
 A small flower emerges from where Crocus is, and Crocus's blood falls into the flower.
 The red-colored extensions (erosion) that appear at the center of the flower are Crocus's blood.
 In the second story about the name of the plant, a young forest fairy named Crocus falls in love with a shepherd girl named Smilax, but his love is not mutual, and he is consumed by his love and turned into a flower of liver (crocus), or where he dead, the flower of liver (crocus) come out.
-The shepherd girl, Smilax, whose name is mentioned in this story, turns into a climbing Smilax (melocan) plant.
+The shepherd girl, Smilax, whose name is mentioned in this story, turns into a climbing Smilax plant.